linkeverything/linkeverything.github.io/_posts/dev/backend/2020-07-31-spring-context-path.markdown

 ---
 title: "Springboot 에서 Context Path 설정하기"
-excerpt: "How to configure Context Path in Springboot"
+excerpt: "How to configure or change 'Context Path' in Springboot (multiple options for this setting)"
 categories:
   - "dev"
   - "backend"